CleverRaven/Cataclysm-DDA/.github/CONTRIBUTING.md

 See https://help.github.com/articles/closing-issues-using-keywords/ for more.

+## Keep you PR description relevant

+Make sure your PR description is still relevant every time you change your branch after discussion or additional thought.

 ## Tooling support

 Various tools are available to help you keep your contributions conforming to the appropriate style.
 See [the relevant docs](../doc/DEVELOPER_TOOLING.md) for more details.